EXPERT INSIGHT & TRUSTED REVIEWS

 Note: this isn’t universal, you may (rarely) in the future see an AMD CPU on LGA – but this will usually be very clear in a listing.

-The most common socket types right now are LGA 1151 & LGA 1200 for Intel, and AM4 for AMD.
+The most common socket types right now are LGA 1200 & LGA 1700 for Intel, and AM4 & AM5 for AMD.

-These are the latest and greatest from Intel, and if you’re building a new Intel personal computer, it would make sense to go for the latest socket/CPU range.
+LGA 1700 is the latest and greatest from Intel and uses 12th-generation CPUs, and if you’re building a new Intel personal computer, it would make sense to go for the latest socket/CPU range.

 There will be more terms in this area that will probably confuse you like Z370 vs z390 (which is mainly just a difference in wifi/USB compatibility).